pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_9.md

-TABLE I: The best-fitted χ <sup>[2]</sup> of four data sets for Model I, CPL model and the ΛCDM model.
+TABLE I: The best-fitted χ[2] of four data sets for Model I, CPL model and the ΛCDM model.

-8